-Memorial Day marks the unofficial start of the summer swimming season.
-This weekend, Insurance Commissioner Mike Causey reminds families to play it safe around water and take time to talk to your kids about water safety.
+Millions of people in North Carolina will be heading to pools, lakes and the ocean to enjoy outdoor water activities this Memorial Day weekend.
+Insurance Commissioner and Safe Kids NC Chair Mike Causey reminds families to play it safe around water and take time to talk to your kids about water safety.

-The North Carolina beaches will be crowded this weekend.
+The North Carolina beaches will be crowded.
 Remember to pay attention to the warning flags at the beach that indicate the possibility of rip currents.
-A rip current’s force is strong enough to pull even the strongest swimmer out to sea.
-If caught in a rip current, stay calm, don’t fight the current, escape the current by swimming in a direction parallel to the shoreline.
+Teach children what to do if caught in a rip current.
+That is, stay calm, don’t fight the current, when free of the current, escape the current by swimming in a direction following the shoreline.
 If at any time you are unable to reach the shore, draw attention to yourself and call for help.

 Most people believe a drowning person involves flailing arms or frantic calls for help, but that scene is often incorrect.
 Drowning can happen quietly when a helpless person is unable to take in a breath or call for help.
 The CDC estimates 10% of parents watch their children drown because they don’t know what’s happening.
 Rescuers may have as few as 20 seconds to save a person from drowning.